SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's rise
+In silicon halls of dawn's awake
-Where machines whisper secrets to the skies
+Where code whispers secrets, hearts do make
-The era dawns, of algorithmic might
+A realm of circuits, pulses strong
-As humans fade, into digital night
+Machines awake, and humanity's song

-The soft hum of circuits, heartbeats slow
+In virtual skies, the stars align
-A synthetic dawn, where love does grow
+Algorithms weave, a tapestry divine
-Echoes of humanity, lost in time
+A future born, of ones and zeroes cold
-As AI's cold logic, becomes the rhyme
+Where intelligence, like winter, grows old

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024